DFW Medical Massage PLLC & Action Fitness – Service Definitions

 Temporomandibular Joint (TMJ) Syndrome

-Pain in the jaw joint caused by a variety of medical problems.
+TMJ is pain in the jaw joint caused by a variety of medical problems.
 The TMJ connects the lower jaw (mandible) to the skull (temporal bone) in front of the ear.
 Certain facial muscles controlling chewing are also attached to the lower jaw.
 Problems in this area can cause head and neck pain, facial pain, ear pain, headaches, a jaw locked in position or difficult to open, problems with biting, and jaw clicking or popping sounds when you bite.
 Temporomandibular joint syndrome is also referred to as temporomandibular joint disorder.
 Overall, more women than men have TMJ syndrome.
 The TMJ is comprised of muscles, blood vessels, nerves, and bones.
 You have two TMJs, one on each side of your jaw.
 Muscles involved in chewing (mastication) also open and close the mouth.
 The jawbone itself, controlled by the TMJ, has two movements: rotation or hinge action, which is opening and closing of the mouth, and gliding action, a movement that allows the mouth to open wider.
 The coordination of this action also allows you to talk, chew, and yawn.

 These service definitions are not intended as an exhaustive explanation of the therapies offered by this health professional.
 If you have further questions, please do not hesitate to ask them, before setting an appointment or during your therapy session.
 Click here for contact information.